 Company leaders need to lead by example.
 Culture comes from the top, so if we see an active culture of empathy, we can’t help but model it.
 If our leaders are not empathetic, it is hard to set a tone for an empathetic organization.
-I think another key part of fostering a culture of empathy is better listening.
-After 30 years of working as a communicator, I still struggle at times to actually hear someone and not jump in immediately to make my own point.
+Another key part of fostering a culture of empathy is better listening.
+After 30 years of working as a communicator, I sometimes struggle to hear someone and not jump in immediately to make my point.

-“Active listening is a skill that takes a great deal of practice but can be learned.
+“Active listening is a skill that takes much practice but can be learned.
 It’s about intention.”

 When is it appropriate to challenge the mindset of “this is how we’ve always done it.”

-As an educator I love this question.
-Right now, I am in a massive shift in changing my education style for GenZs.
-I think the second we say or think “we’ve always done it this way” is the time to ask ourselves why.
+As an educator, I love this question.
+Right now, I am undergoing a massive shift in my education style for GenZs.
+I think the second we say or think “We’ve always done it this way” is the time to ask ourselves why.
 We also need to ask if this practice is still serving our organization or our customers.
 This answer changes faster than we would all like to think.
-I am seeing more companies doing this right now by removing work at home flexibility because ‘the CEO thinks it is a good thing’.
-A better approach is to explain to employees why coming to the office can be valuable, or better yet, letting then experience it again for themselves.
+I see more companies doing this by removing work-at-home flexibility because ‘the CEO thinks it is a good thing’.
+A better approach is to explain to employees why coming to the office can be valuable, or better yet, letting them experience it again for themselves.

-“There should be conversations instead of mandates where each side is able to openly and honestly communicate their opinions, objections and feedback.”
+“There should be conversations instead of mandates where each side can openly and honestly communicate their opinions, objections and feedback.”

 Is there anything else you would like to share?